Although it is easy to focus on the rare birds of the world, the birds that frequent our backyards here in North America are just as fascinating.

 3. Mourning Dove

-When mourning doves fly, their wings make a sharp whistling sound.
+Mourning doves can be heard when flying as their wings make a sharp whistling sound.
 This is believed to be an adaptation to warn others of danger nearby.
 Their numbers are monitored closely because they are the only bird on this list that is legal to hunt.
 Recent estimates have put their numbers at nearly 400 million birds.

-Mourning doves are seen from coast to coast in the United States, with their range dipping into southern Canada and extending through Mexico.
+Mourning doves can be seen from coast to coast in the United States, with their range dipping into southern Canada and extending through Mexico.
 They can often be seen foraging in bare patches of ground, gathering seeds and grit.

 Mourning doves enjoy a range of habitats, including urban areas, farms, grasslands, and wooded areas.
 A single pair can nest six times a year, producing up to twelve offspring.
 This allows the mourning dove population to remain stable despite urban pressures and hunting.